Air India FC

-Air India Football Club is an Indian professional multi-sports club known for its association football team.
-As an institutional club founded by Anand Prajapati in 1952, it is based in Mumbai, Maharashtra.
-They are sponsored by Air India, and have enjoyed success in the MDFA Elite League.
+Air India Football Club is a football section of the same-named Indian institutional multi-sports club.
+Founded by Anand Prajapati in 1952, the club is based in Mumbai, Maharashtra.
+Sponsored by Air India, the club previously played in the Mumbai Football League, and now in the MFA Elite Corporate League.

 The club previously competed in the I-League, then top tier of Indian football league system.

-Four times champions in the local league in Mumbai, Air India are best known for nurturing youngsters into big time players.
+As multiple champions in various Mumbai competitions, Air India is best known for nurturing youngsters into big time players.
 Many of these boys have played with distinction for bigger teams in the later years.

-In 2005, the team qualified to the National Football League first division and then 2007 saw Air India finishing 7th and were the Mumbai Harwood Champions in 2005.
+In 2005, the team qualified to the National Football League first division, and then 2007 saw Air India finishing 7th and were the Mumbai Harwood Champions in 2005.
+Considered as one of the "giant killers" in Indian leagues, Air India also appeared in corporate tournaments such as the All India Public Sector League, and ONGC Trophy.

 History

 Formation and journey

 Founded in 1952 in Bombay, Air India Football Club is one of the oldest institutional sides in the country.
 Since then, they became affiliated with Western India Football Association (WIFA).
 Though never considered as frontrunners in the I-League, the Mumbai-based club has often proved to be a thorn in the flesh for many top sides.